100 speeches in 100 days of war: Zelenskyy rallies Ukraine | Times Leader

 He could have been speaking about himself.
 No one knew how a 44-year-old man who had catapulted himself from the world of entertainment into the presidency would respond to an invasion by Russia’s giant army.

 His response has been forceful — and compellingly public.
-Zelenskyy has led his country in .
+Zelenskyy has led his country in mounting an unexpectedly fierce resistance.
 Every night, he rallies Ukrainians to the fight with a video address on social media.
 There have been 100 so far – one for each day of the war — in nightly reminders that he has not fled, that Ukraine has indeed survived.

 His actor-trained voice can be soothing, a deep, confidential almost-whisper as he looks directly into the camera.
 Or forceful, rising in moral outrage as he condemns the most recent Russian atrocities and insists that those responsible will be punished.